origo-map/origo-documentation/content/controls.md

 `searchLayersLimit` | specifies how many matches should be shown, default is 10.
 `searchLayersParameters` | specifies the parameters which should be used in the search.
 Defaults to ['name', 'title'].
 `searchLayersPlaceholderText` | specifies the text that should be displayed as placeholder text in search input field.
 Defaults to 'Sök lager'.
+`visibleLayersControl` | true or false for whether the visible layers button should be present in the legend or not.
+Default is false.
+`visibleLayersViewActive` | true or false if the view with visible layers should be active or not from start.
+Default is false.

 #### Example legend control